Language Models as Continuous Self-Evolving Data Engineers: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have exhibited extraordinary proficiency in tackling diverse tasks, spanning natural language understanding, logical reasoning, code generation, mathematical reasoning, etc \citep{dubey2024llama, achiam2023gpt, liu2024deepseek}.
-These advancements are largely attributed to instruction tuning \citep{wei2021finetuned} and Reinforcement Learning from Human Feedback(RLHF) \citep{stiennon2020learning}, which have significantly improved the performance of LLMs using quality data.
-High-quality data not only enhances the precision and reliability of the models but also ensures that the outputs are more aligned with human values and preferences \citep{wang2023data}.
+Large Language Models (LLMs) have exhibited extraordinary proficiency in tackling diverse tasks, such as natural language understanding, logical reasoning, code generation, and mathematical reasoning \citep{dubey2024llama, achiam2023gpt, liu2024deepseek}.
+These advancements are largely attributed to instruction tuning \citep{wei2022finetuned} and Reinforcement Learning from Human Feedback (RLHF) \citep{stiennon2020learning}, which have significantly improved the performance of LLMs using quality data.
+High-quality data not only enhances the precision and reliability of models but also ensures that the outputs are more aligned with human values and preferences \citep{wang2023data}.

-However, with the rapid development of LLMs, the acquisition of high-quality data becomes more difficult \citep{penedo2023refinedweb}.
-On the one hand, as the volume of LLM training data increases, previous high-quality data are likely to have been used \citep{villalobos2024run}, making their reuse ineffective for further performance improvement.
+However, with the rapid development of LLMs, the acquisition of high-quality data becomes increasingly challenging \citep{penedo2023the}.
+On one hand, the expansion of LLM training data has likely exhausted previously available high-quality sources \citep{villalobos2024position}, creating an ongoing demand for new data to enhance model performance.
 There is a constant need for new high-quality data to enhance LLMs' intelligence.
-On the other hand, relying on human experts to get high-quality data is time-consuming and costly, limiting efficiencies and making it challenging to keep up with the rapid demands of LLMs \citep{villalobos2024run}.
-Additionally, for future superintelligence that exceeds the ability level of human experts, human supervisory signals may be of limited help, and the quality of human-generated data may be one of the bottlenecks in the emergence of superintelligence \citep{burns2023weak}.
-Some research \citep{lee_llm2llm_2024, dai_auggpt_2023, chen_alpagasus_2024} suggests leveraging synthetic data generated by teacher LLMs to train student LLMs, yet this approach hinges on supervised signals from external models.
-Conversely, other studies \citep{zelikman2022star, wang-etal-2023-self-instruct, gulcehre_reinforced_2023} advocate for the use of LLM construction data to iteratively fine-tune the model itself.
-However, these methods do not comprehensively address the entire data construction lifecycle for the post-training of LLMs.
+On the other hand, relying on human experts to get high-quality data is time-consuming and costly, limiting efficiencies and making it challenging to keep up with the rapid demands of LLMs \citep{villalobos2024position}.
+Additionally, for future superintelligence that surpasses human capabilities \citep{burns2024weaktostrong}, human supervisory signals may be of limited help, and the quality of human-generated data may be one of the bottlenecks in the emergence of superintelligence \citep{burns2024weaktostrong}.
+Some research \citep{lee2024llm2llm, dai2025auggpt, chen2024alpagasus} suggests leveraging synthetic data from teacher LLMs to train student LLMs, yet this approach hinges on supervised signals from external models.
+Conversely, other studies \citep{zelikman2022star, wang-etal-2023-self-instruct, gulcehre2023reinforced} advocate for the use of data constructed by LLM to iteratively fine-tune the model itself.
+However, these methods do not comprehensively address the entire data construction lifecycle for the post-training \citep{dubey2024llama} of LLMs.